 The sites inventory presents sites to address the City's 2021-2029 RHNA.
 The sites inventory shows sufficient capacity to address the City's RHNA.
 The City's land inventory was developed by a combination of methods, among them, utilizing data available from the City and the LA County Assessor's Parcel Maps, a review of aerial maps, and local knowledge.
-The City's sites strategy is summarized in <a href="Table 4-5Table 4-5T
+The City's sites strategy is summarized in Table 4-5.

-Overall, the City is meeting its RHNA with primarily vacant sites.
+Overall, the City is meeting its remaining RHNA with primarily vacant sites.
 Nonvacant sites (parking lots) are used to accommodate less than 8% of the City's lower income RHNA.
-Accounting for projected ADUs, approved/entitled, and pending projects, the City has already met 651 units (65%) of it's RHNA.
-With available sites (with appropriate zoning), the City is able to fully meet its low income RHNA, with a remaining RHNA of 182 units (27 very low, 69 moderate, and 86 above moderate income).
+Accounting for projected ADUs, approved/entitled, and pending projects, the City has already met most of its RHNA (844 units or 84%).
+With available sites in the Compton Station Specific Plan (with appropriate zoning), the City is able to fully meet its lower income RHNA, with a remaining RHNA of 159 units (69 moderate and 90 above moderate income units).
 The City is updating its General Plan to be complemented with a comprehensive update to the Zoning Code.
 The General Plan/Zoning Code updates will provide additional capacity for residential and mixed use development.
-At least 908 units can be accommodated on vacant sites identified for redesignation and rezoning.
+At least 947 units can be accommodated on vacant sites identified for redesignation and rezoning.